medikoo/tad/README.md

-# TAD - JavaScript unit test framework
+# TAD - JavaScript test suite

 Goal of this framework is to allow writing tests with minimal hassle.
 TAD will locate your test file, and provide tested module for your test functions.